 This section presents a fundamental theoretical study of the TSS-based service model.
 We first summarize in a more understandable manner the basic operational properties of the TSS-based model according to the results in [2].
-By examining the lifetime of a sCH, we reveal that an optimal sCH data rate exists, which leads to the least amount of redundant traffic.
+By examining the lifetime of an sCH, we reveal that an optimal sCH data rate exists, which leads to the least amount of redundant traffic.
 We then investigate the start-up effect, by which the original channel turn-on policies in [2] could violate the FID bound.
 We thus propose augmented channel turn-on policies for guaranteed FID performance.
-Moreover, we give a rigorous proof that the TSS-based model could ensure a FID bound of T under the augmented turn-on policies.
+Moreover, we give a rigorous proof that the TSS-based model could ensure an FID bound of T under the augmented turn-on policies.
 The main notations in the paper are summarized in Table 2.

-3.1 Operation Pattern of TSS-based Model
+3.1 Operation Pattern of TSS-Based Model

 The essence of the TSS-based system is to maintain the proper time-shifting relationship among sCHs, considering the dynamics due to channel merging and creation.
-In accordance with [2], the core operation pattern is the sCH turn-on policies. sCH Turn-on Policies:
+In accordance with [2], the core operation pattern is the sCH turn-on policies.

+sCH Turn-on Policies2:

-- 1) For the first X sCHs, they are created and turned on one after another spaced by $T^3$ . - For i > X, sCH i is turned on when sCH i - X catches up with mCH.
+1. For the first X sCHs, they are created and turned on one after another spaced by $T.^3$